ecsyjs/ecsy/docs/manual/Architecture.md

 }
 ```

-It is possible to use the helper function `createComponentClass` to ease the creation of components as it will implement the `reset` and `copy` functions automatically. **TODO: Link** More info
+It is possible to use the helper function `createComponentClass` to ease the creation of components as it will implement the `reset` and `copy` functions automatically.

 ### System State Components

 System State Components (SSC) are components used by a system to hold internal resources for an entity, they are not removed when you delete the entity, you must remove them from once you are done with them.
 It can be used to detect whenever an entity has been added or removed from a query.
-**TODO: Add link to example**

-SSC can be defined by extending `SystemStateComponent` instead of `Component`:
+SSC can be defined by extending `SystemStateComponent` [API Reference](/api/classes/systemstatecomponent) instead of `Component`:
 ```javascript
 class StateComponentA extends SystemStateComponent {
   constructor() {